-The Rinaldo Pievano di Sorciano Suite is on the ground floor away from any others; any of the the Garden Suites (little cottages with private terraces and gardens) are also ideal.
+The ground-floor Rinaldo Pievano di Sorciano Suite is tucked away from any others.
+Any of the the Garden Suites (little cottages with private terraces and gardens) are also ideal.
 Two of them are interconnecting if you're travelling with extended family or friends.

 Available by arrangement; day nannies can also be arranged (ask in advance).